newrelic-devrel/meetuptoolkit/README.md

 </details>

 - [ ] Complete [Meetup Agenda](docs/agenda.md)
   - [ ] Designate someone to interact and moderate the chat
+  - [ ] Finalize Speaker Lineup
+  - [ ] ADD MORE

 - [ ] OBS Checklist [ADD MORE]
   - [ ] Organize visual assets in scenes for quick transitions

-#### Day of Meetup
+#### Week Before Meetup

+The week before the meetup, speakers should
+- [ ] Test their technology in advance
+  - [ ] Do a Dry Run of Demos (if any)
+  - [ ] Check Zoom + A/V Setup
+- [ ] Prepare backup headphones
+- [ ] Have a phone available in case they need to dial in
+- [ ] Have created slides or visuals to supplement the talk
+  - [ ] Use large, clear to make talk more accessible
+  - [ ] Share slides with organizers when possible

-The day before the meetup, organizers should
+The week before the meetup, organizers should
 - [ ] Do a dry run with all co-organizors ensuring
   - [ ] Audio/Video is working properly.
-  - [ ] Everyone is on the same page
+  - [ ] Speakers' name, title, and talks are prounounced correctly.

+#### Day of Meetup

 At the start of the meetup, organizers should:
 - [ ] Remind the audience about the Code of Conduct